dotmpe/user-conf/ReadMe.rst

   programs, so that INSTALL can be a regular stat/update directive. \
   XXX: BIN directive.

-- TODO: more provision directives: git, web (curl).
+- TODO: more provision directives: web (curl).

-- TODO: badly want git clone directive, also submodule directive.
-Should be good enough for vim-pathogen.
-And many other things.
+- TODO: git directive submodule mode

 - TODO: new type of directives for configuration: cron, munin-node, hostname, hosts and fstab maybe.
+XXX: first try to use LINE for this.

 - TODO: add some interactive resolving off differences.
 - TODO: add a simple frontend script to put in $PATH